chukrobertson/Covid19_Data_Science_Practice/README.md

  - Does the same as Ohio_Covid.ipynb but localized using fips data to Hamilton County Ohio

-This was fun.
-Hope someone finds it interesting or useful.
+This was a fun learning project.
+I no longer work on this but I hope someone finds it interesting or useful.